 Degree objective changes from department to department within the University are more complicated than changes within the English Department alone.
-Consult with the Graduate Coordinator before taking any steps to move from one graduate program within the University to another.
+Consult with the Director of Graduate Studies before taking any steps to move from one graduate program within the University to another.